MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 The result is a category of code that is simultaneously the most trusted and the least audited.
 And when that code interacts with the shell — which developer tools frequently do — the consequences can be severe.

+> Think of it this way: we've built elaborate gates around the front door (dependency scanning, SBOM, signed packages) while leaving the side door wide open (tool scripts, CI helpers, example code).

+---

 ## Case Study 1: Envoy — CI Formatting Tool to Root Shell

 [Envoy](https://github.com/envoyproxy/envoy) is one of the most widely deployed service proxies in the cloud-native ecosystem.
 It powers the data plane for Istio, is a CNCF graduated project, and is trusted by organizations handling massive-scale production traffic.

+**Blast radius:** Envoy has 25k+ GitHub stars, is a core building block of service mesh infrastructure at companies like Google, Lyft, IBM, and Salesforce, and processes millions of requests per second across the industry.
+Any CI compromise here ripples far.

 The vulnerability I found wasn't in Envoy's proxy code.
 It was in `tools/code_format/check_format.py` — a Python script used in CI to enforce code formatting standards on incoming pull requests.